gholler-sopra/hydrator-plugins/transform-plugins/docs/UnionSplitter-splittertransform.md

 The union splitter will emit records to different ports depending on the schema of a particular field, or of the entire record.
 If no field is specified, each record will be emitted to a port named after the name of the record schema.
 If a field is specified, the schema for that field must be a union of supported schemas.
-All schemas except maps, arrays, unions, and enums are supported.
+All schemas except maps, arrays, and enums are supported.
 For each input record, the value of that field will be examined and emitted to a port corresponding to its schema in the union.

 For record schemas, the output port will be the name of the record schema.
 For simple types, the output port will